 ~ Dr. Kailash Pattanaik

 *This origin myth has little to do with Murugan or Karttikeya directly, but the incident plays a greater role in the genesis of Karttikeya.
-Because of this incident Karttikeya originated outside his mother’s womb.
+Because of this incident Karttikeya originated outside of his mother’s womb.

 There is a myth that explains how the trees kimsuka, peepal and banyan originated.
 This myth focuses upon the creation of Karttikeya indirectly.
 The myth is found in Mahadevi Dasa’s Kārttika Mahātmya.